David Brown Mini Remastered: Equipment

 In contrast to the sparingly equipped original Mini, the Mini Remastered features electric power-assisted steering, air conditioning, electric start/stop button, remote central locking, full LED lighting and a 7-inch touchscreen infotainment system with Apple® CarPlay®, satellite navigation, 3G, 4G, Bluetooth® and DAB connectivity.
 In addition, the vehicle is available in twelve exterior colours and three for the roof.

 The Mini Remastered is available globally in both left-hand and right-hand drive.

 Engines

 The Mini Remastered is powered by a 1275cc A-Series engine, except for the Monte Carlo edition, which uses a 1330cc version.

 Special models

-The Mini Remastered also offers two limited-production special editions, the Mini Remastered, Inspired by Café Racers, taking inspiration from the classic 1950's motorbike movement, and Mini Remastered, Inspired by Monte Carlo, taking inspiration from the racing heritage of the classic Mini on which the cars are based.
+The Mini Remastered also offers two limited-production special editions, the Mini Remastered, Inspired by Café Racers, taking inspiration from the classic 1950s motorbike movement, and Mini Remastered, Inspired by Monte Carlo, taking inspiration from the racing heritage of the classic Mini on which the cars are based.
 Both special editions are limited to just 25 examples.